samy-migwi/Kenya-remittance-dashboard/README.md

 ## Overview

 The **Kenya Remittance Dashboard** is an interactive web application that visualizes remittance inflows to Kenya.
-This project showcases data science skills in data cleaning, analysis, and visualization, providing insights into remittance trends over time.
+This project showcases my data science skills in data cleaning, analysis, and visualization.
+The dashboard provides insights into remittance trends over time.

 ## Features